 Damage from Hurricanes Irma and María (hereinafter collectively referred to as the Hurricanes) impacted and disrupted small businesses across the Island.
-The impact to an already declining economy caused small businesses, including microenterprises, to have even less access to critical capital necessary to support the recovery and growth of the small business sector in order to create and retain jobs.
+This impact curtailed severely access to critical capital, essential for the recovery and growth of small businesses, including microenterprise, in an already declining economy.
+Recovery and growth of the small business sector is primordial in the ongoing recovery effort as it promotes job retention and creation in the most impacted communities in the Island.
 As the administering entity of the Community Development Block Grant - Disaster Recovery (CDBG-DR) funding through the United States Department of Housing and Urban Development (HUD), the Puerto Rico Department of Housing (PRDOH) will provide funding to these businesses through the Small Business Financing Program (SBF Program or Program).
-Puerto Rico's vision for success with the SBF Program, both during and after the service delivery, is to:
+PRDOH's vision for success with the SBF Program, both during and after the service delivery period, is to:

-- Provide grants that implement economic recovery; - Help retain and expand employment of low- and moderate-income (LMI) persons which is defined as persons who are eighty percent (80%) of Area Median Family Income (AMFI) or below according to HUD Modified Income Limits for CDBG-DR Puerto Rico);2 - Promote job creation and retention through the recovery and growth of businesses damaged and/or disrupted by the hurricanes, and the growth of startup businesses established after the hurricanes; - Provide technical assistance to help small business graduate to more traditional banking relationships with financial institutions; and - Leverage CDBG-DR funds to attract private capital to serve the financing needs of small businesses.
+- Provide grants that implement economic recovery; - Help retain and expand employment of low- and moderate-income (LMI) persons which is defined as persons who are eighty percent (80%) of Area Median Family Income (AMFI) or below according to HUD Modified Income Limits for CDBG-DR Puerto Rico);2 - Promote job -creation and retention- through the recovery, and growth of businesses damaged and/or disrupted by the hurricanes; and the growth of startup businesses established after the hurricanes; - Provide technical assistance to help small business establish more traditional banking relationships with financial institutions; and - Leverage CDBG-DR funds to attract private capital to serve the financing needs of small businesses.

-This Program has been allocated a total of two hundred twenty-five million dollars (\$225,000,000) in the Puerto Rico CDBG-DR Action Plan, as amended; amount that is subject to change with subsequent amendments.
-Program funding will support small business and microenterprise recovery through the initial funding of a Recovery Grant up to a maximum of fifty thousand dollars (\$50,000) to cover working capital and moveable equipment.
+This Program has been allocated a total of two hundred twenty-five million dollars (\$225,000,000) in the Puerto Rico CDBG-DR Action Plan amount that is subject to change with subsequent amendments.
+Program funding will support small business and microenterprise recovery through the initial funding of a Recovery Grant up to a maximum of one hundred fifty thousand dollars (\$150,000) to cover working capital and equipment.